 A lawsuit against the doctor or hospital is probably the last thing on your mind after you have lost a loved one and many people believe that a lawsuit is not worth pursuing as it will not fix the mistake or bring back their loved one.
-However, you may want to consider a lawsuit if you are struggling to pay for medical expenses, funeral costs and other expenses and a health care provider is responsible for the death.
+However, you may want to consider a lawsuit utilizing our Salem, OR wrongful death attorney if you are struggling to pay for medical expenses, funeral costs and other expenses and a health care provider is responsible for the death.

-Survivors may file two types of lawsuits after a loved one dies as a result of medical error: a wrongful death action or a survivor action.
+Survivors may file two types of lawsuits after a loved one dies as a result of medical error using the services of our Salem, OR wrongful death attorney: a wrongful death action or a survivor action.
 In most cases, both of these medical malpractice claims can be filed at the same time with two types of damages.

 A survivor action occurs when the patient died due to medical mistakes that should not have occurred, which caused pain and suffering to the patient before death.
 If the patient had survived the treatment, they would have had the opportunity to pursue action against the doctor to recover compensation and the doctor should not be allowed to avoid liability because the patient died.
 In these cases, the hospital or doctor may be required to pay compensation for pain and suffering to the loved one’s estate.

 Brady Mertz is a Salem, OR wrongful death attorney and fatal accident lawyer.
 If your loved one has passed due to unfortunate circumstances at the hand of another, contact Brady for a free initial consultation .